agmeyer4/Atmos_Column/README.md

 # Creating receptors and configuring for STILT

 1. Edit or create a new input_config.json file in atmos_column/configs.
 These settings will drive the runs.
 See atmos_column/configs/input_config_description.txt for more information.
+The code will automatically look for config files in the folder described.

-2. To do a "full run" (up to the point I have developed), cd into atmos_column, check that your input config file is correctly named in the full_run.py main() function, and run:
+2. To do a "full run", cd into atmos_column, check that your input config file is correctly named in the full_run.py main() function, and run the code below. **Note: default behavior for full_run.py is to split the datetime range into individual days, and run STILT on each day.
+This makes it easier to manage, rerun, and reconfigure data, rather than having one STILT project run the whole datetime range.**
 ```
 > python full_run.py
 ```